ACM-Amrita-Amritapuri/1st-Year-Recruitment/SIG AI/README.md

    - Separate folders for each task (Task 1, Task 2, etc.), with respective files clearly named

 Please ensure that the notebook or code is well-commented and easy to understand.
+Please feel free to contact us to complete the tasks...